20 Feb How To Handle Angry Customers

 The first need of angry customers is often just to vent their anger.
 Let them do this.
 Let them tell the story their way.

 Listen carefully and actively to what they are saying without challenge, interruption or distraction.
 Show them you are listening by maintaining eye contact, nodding your head and responding with affirmations (“yes”, “I see”, “uh huh”).
-Interruptions and challenges at this stage will only make them more angry
+Interruptions and challenges at this stage will only make them angrier.

 Listen for the facts of the matter, but don’t rush ahead to craft your defence.
 Just listen.
 Try to identify what really made them so upset.